Radiohead: 1994–1995: The Bends, critical recognition and growing fanbase

 The Bends marked Radiohead's first collaboration with the producer Nigel Godrich (top) and the artist Stanley Donwood, both of whom have worked on every Radiohead album since.

 Radiohead began work on their second album in 1994 with the veteran Abbey Road Studios producer John Leckie.
-Tensions were high, with mounting expectations to match the success of "Creep".
-To break a deadlock, Radiohead toured Asia, Australasia and Mexico and found greater confidence performing their new music live.
-However, troubled by his new fame, Yorke became disillusioned with being "at the sharp end of the sexy, sassy, MTV eye-candy lifestyle" he felt he was helping to sell to the world.
+Tensions were high, with pressure to match the success of "Creep".
+Troubled by his fame, Yorke became disillusioned with being "at the sharp end of the sexy, sassy, MTV eye-candy lifestyle" he felt he was helping to sell to the world.
+To break a deadlock, Radiohead toured Asia, Australasia and Mexico and found greater confidence performing their new music.

-The My Iron Lung EP and single, released in 1994, was Radiohead's reaction, marking a transition towards the greater depth they aimed for on their second album.
+The My Iron Lung EP, released in 1994, was Radiohead's reaction, marking a transition towards the greater depth they aimed for on their second album.
 It was Radiohead's first collaboration with their future producer, Nigel Godrich, then working under Leckie as an audio engineer, and the artist Stanley Donwood.
 Both have worked on every Radiohead album since.
 Though sales of My Iron Lung were low, it boosted Radiohead's credibility in alternative circles, creating commercial opportunity for their next album.